w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 ## Cross-Consensus Protocols

-With the XCM format established, common pattenrs for protocols these messages are needed.
+With the XCM format established, common patterns for protocols these messages are needed.
 Polkadot implements two for acting on XCM messages between its constituent parachains.

 ### VMP (Vertical Message Passing)